 The client might want a "simple" brochure because they don't understand the process behind creating one, or they could just be ruthlessly trying to keep costs down.
 Because if it's "easy" then it won't take long, right?

 Take some time to explain how you operate and why tasks might take a little longer than expected.
 Go into detail of what's involved, the feedback/amends process and any other aspects that your client might not be aware of.
 If the client is prepared to accept that the work isn't so quick or easy, then you're on the right track.

 4. They have no idea what they want

 There's no strategy, no clue, no budget... you didn't even receive a detailed brief.
-This is the biggest red flag of all: the client has no idea what they want.
-Not a good start.
+It's the biggest red flag of all: the client has no idea what they want — not a good start.
 You can't be expected to work miracles.

 But every cloud has a silver lining.
-In this case, it's a great opportunity to flex your creative muscles and offer consultancy on the client's business.
+In this case, it's an excellent opportunity to flex your creative muscles and offer consultancy on the client's business.
 What do you think they can do to improve?
 What ideas can make a difference?
 Before you go to any new business meeting, be fully prepared for this scenario and ready to impress the client with your skills and expertise.